axelfhagen/axelfhagen/README.md

 ## 🚀 About Me

-I'm a **Software Engineer and Product Builder** passionate about creating innovative solutions that tackle real-world problems.
-With a strong background in **Physics, Mathematics, and AI/ML**, I bridge the gap between complex technical challenges and user-centric products.
+I'm a **Physics & Mathematics student** at NTNU with a focus on data science and statistics.
+Currently working part-time as an **AI Engineer** while finishing my master's degree.
+I enjoy building software, though I'm more of a data person than a traditional developer.

+- 🎓 **MSc Student** - Physics & Mathematics at NTNU (Industrial Mathematics specialization)
+- 📊 **Data Scientist/Statistician** - With a growing interest in software development
-- 💻 **Software Engineer** - Building scalable applications and intelligent systems
+- 🤖 **AI Engineer** - Part-time at Kongsberg Discovery, working on computer vision systems
+- 💼 **Previous Experience** - Data/software roles at ABAX and KPMG
-- 🎓 **Mathematical Engineering** background from Politecnico di Milano (AI & Deep Learning)
+- 🇮🇹 **Exchange Student** - Mathematical Engineering at Politecnico di Milano (AI & Deep Learning focus)
-- 🚀 **Product Builder** - From concept to deployment, I create software that makes a difference
-- 🤖 **AI/ML Engineer** - Developing intelligent solutions with **computer vision** and **deep learning**
-- 🎯 **Innovation Driver** - Turning cutting-edge research into practical, impactful products
+- 🇯🇵 **International Experience** - Studied a semester at Kyushu University, Japan

 ## 💻 Tech Stack & Tools